mattia-3rne/mattia-3rne/README.md

 ---

-## 📚 Matura Thesis
+## 📚 From Basics to Applications: A Machine Learning Curriculum for High School
-My Matura thesis focuses on **developing a machine learning curriculum** for high school students, making complex topics accessible and engaging.
+My Matura thesis focused on **developing a machine learning curriculum** for high school students, making complex topics accessible and engaging.
 It introduces core ML concepts through practical examples and interactive projects.\
 [![Matura Thesis](https://img.shields.io/badge/GitHub-View%20Repository-blue?logo=github)](https://github.com/mattia-3rne/MA_MachineLearningCurriculum)

 Explore the **High School Machine Learning Curriculum** I developed, hosted on Notion.
 This resource hub is designed to help educators introduce machine learning concepts to students in an interactive and accessible way.\